playframework/playframework/documentation/manual/javaGuide/main/templates/JavaTemplateUseCases.md

 </html>
 ```

-And on an extended template that need an extra script :
+And on an extended template that needs an extra script:

 ```html
 @scripts = {